ancient-cthulhu/Bulk-Enterprise-Workflow-Integration/README.md

 - Check token scopes at: https://github.com/settings/tokens
 - Required scopes: `read:org`, `read:enterprise` (for --enterprise flag)

+**Repo import fails on Windows:**
+- Ensure `GITHUB_TOKEN` is set in your environment before running
+- The token is used directly in the git remote URL — Git Credential Manager must not override it
+- If GCM is intercepting, run: `git config --global credential.helper ""` to disable it temporarily

 ## GitHub Enterprise Cloud (GHEC)

 ```bash